 Executive Director of the Global Centre for Responsibility to Protect

-Simon is the Executive Director of the Global Centre for the Responsibility to Protect, the world’s leading research and advocacy organization for advancing the international human rights norm of the Responsibility to Protect (R2P) at the United Nations and beyond.
-He is a former anti-apartheid activist and the author of four books and numerous academic articles on international conflict.
-He has also written for the Los Angeles Times, Chicago Tribune, The Australian, New York Times and many other publications about global politics and mass atrocity prevention.
-Simon has also been a skateboarder since the 70s and has a mini-ramp in his basement.
-He was instrumental in setting up Skateistan’s newest project in Johannesburg, South Africa.
+Since 2011 Simon has worked as the Executive Director of the Global Centre for the Responsibility to Protect, the world’s leading research and advocacy organization for advancing mass atrocity prevention and the international norm of the Responsibility to Protect at the UN and beyond.
+He is a former anti-apartheid activist and the author of four books and numerous articles on international conflict, including pieces in the Los Angeles Times, Chicago Tribune, The Australian and the New York Times.
+Simon was instrumental in helping Skateistan establish the Skate School in Johannesburg, South Africa.
+A skateboarder since the 70s, Simon also has a mini-ramp in his basement.

 Professional Skateboarder and Philanthropist

 A professional skateboarder since 1982, Tony is the most influential skateboarder of all time.
 During his extraordinary career he has won a multitude of skateboarding contests, made numerous film appearances, and launched his own video game series to huge success.
 In 2002 Tony established the Tony Hawk Foundation to help disadvantaged communities and children build quality public skateparks.
 Over the years, the foundation has seen over 500 skateparks opened across the United States.
 In early 2014 the Tony Hawk Foundation approved a multi-year grant to Skateistan, as a way to support skateboarding and educational programs outside of the United States.